William J. Cullerton: Later life

 Cullerton married Elaine Stephen after the war.
 He often called his wife "Steve" or "Miss Steve" in a reference to her original maiden name.
 A Chicago newspaper covered the wedding under the headline, "Chicago's Army Ace is Downed by Cupid's Dart."
 The couple raised their children in Elmhurst, Illinois, a Chicago suburb.
 He also rejoined his grandfather's fishing lure business following the war.

 Cullerton founded the Cullerton Co., in the 1950s.
 The company represents manufacturers of outdoor and fishing products Bill Cullerton is considered to be an early pioneer of the fishing travel industry.
 He also supported the growth of outdoor shows.

 Cullerton hosted a popular Chicago Saturday morning show radio show called "Great Outdoors" on WGN Radio for twenty years before his retirement in December 1999.
 Charlie Potter succeeded Cullerton as host of "Great Outdoors," which still airs on WGN as of 2013.

 An outdoor enthusiast and conservationist, Cullerton advocated for environmental preservation in Illinois and surrounding states.
-Cullerton advocated for the restoration of the Midewin National Tallgrass Prairie, now a United States National Grassland in Wilmington, Illinois.
+Cullerton advocated for the restoration of the Midewin National Tallgrass Prairie, now a United States National Grassland near Wilmington, Illinois.
 He championed an effort to install an artificial reef off the coast of Chicago in Lake Michigan to improve the habitat available for native fish.

 Cullerton was a founding member of the Illinois Conservation Foundation and was later named to its hall of fame.
 He was inducted into the Freshwater Fishing Hall of Fame in Hayward, Wisconsin.

 On May 9, 2000, the Illinois Beach State Park and North Point Marina in Zion, Illinois, was dedicated as the William J. Cullerton Complex in recognition of his conservation efforts.
 The ceremony, which was attended by then-Governor George Ryan and Illinois First Lady Lura Lynn Ryan, included a flyover by two P-51 Mustang planes.
 The William J. Cullerton Complex includes the 4,160-acre Illinois State Park and the North Point Marina on Lake Michigan, which is capable of holding approximately 1,500 boats.

 Cullerton died at Advocate Good Samaritan Hospital in Downers Grove, Illinois, on January 12, 2013, at the age of 89.
 He was survived by his wife, Elaine, three daughters and two sons.
 A longtime resident of Oak Brook, Illinois, Cullerton and his wife also owned a second home in Marco Island, Florida.
 He lived in Warrenville, Illinois, in 2000.